 Think about apps…

 The need for user-friendly services continues throughout your guest’s stay.
 For younger generations, apps are a necessity, not a luxury.
-90% of young travellers use mobile applications for maps, airlines, weather and Social Media when travelling (Condor), so there’s no time like the present to start thinking about how you can employ an app to better your business and boost guest experience.
-For example, NewBook’s GuestAssist App allows customers to self-manage their stays, make changes to their bookings, access property information, retrieve access codes and more… anywhere, anytime.
+90% of young travellers use mobile applications for maps, airlines, weather, and Social Media when travelling (Condor), so there’s no time like the present to start thinking about how you can employ an app to better your business and boost guest experiences.
+For example, NewBook’s GuestAssist App allows customers to self-manage their stays, make changes to their bookings, access property information, retrieve access codes, and more… anywhere, anytime.

 Utilise new technologies…

-Self-service kiosks have been “a thing” for a while – you may have seen them most commonly at airports, shopping centres or grocery stores, but did you know that they’re being used more and more within the accommodation business?
-The benefit to guests comes with the ability to move through their stays at their own pace.
 Self-service eliminates the human element and with it, the need for queues and long waiting times.
-Rather than lining up at reception, guests can check in or out using a check-in kiosk whenever they want.
-They can also use them as an information point to access things like property specifics and maps, plus book appointments, make changes to their reservation or even process payments.
-This allows your guests to take control of their own stay and streamline their entire guest experience, which as we know, is ever more crucial to our millennial pals.
+Rather than lining up at reception, guests can check-in or out using a Check-In Kiosk whenever they want.
+They can also use them as an information point to access things like property specifics and maps, plus book appointments, make changes to their reservation, or even process payments.
+This allows your guests to take control of their own stay and streamline their entire guest experience, which as we know, is ever more crucial to our Millennial pals.
 Plus, with no human contact required, kiosk machines are especially handy (and especially safe), particularly as current events have spurred a greater interest in contactless customer service.

 Explore Artificial Intelligence…